 As any fan of ghostlore knows, nearly every theater in Illinois is thought to have a resident ghost or two, but what are some of the eeriest and most interesting of them all?
-The Legends and Lore of Illinois is here to bring you the history and the ghost stories behind some of Illinois’ most notorious haunted theaters!
+Mysterious Heartland is here to bring you the history and the ghost stories behind some of Illinois’ most notorious haunted theaters!

 10. Egyptian Theater